ppy/osu-wiki/wiki/Tournaments/T2T/2019/en.md

 - Referees will create the lobby and invite team captains (or another player) 10 minutes before the match is due to start.
 "T2T: (Team 1) vs (Team 2)".
 - Matches will be set to **Tag Vs** with **Accuracy** as the scoring system used.
 - Team 1 will be Team Blue (Slots 1 and 2) and Team 2 will be Team Red (Slots 3 and 4).
-- If a team fails to show up 15 minutes after the scheduled match time.
-The match win will be given to the other team.
+- If a team fails to show up 15 minutes after the scheduled match time, the match win will be given to the other team.
 - However, the grace period can be extended by **10 minutes** if both teams agree.
 - 1v1s and 1v2s are not permitted in any circumstances.
 Only 2v2s are allowed.
 - If your team is one player or more short, a default win will be given to the team with the most players available.